The Driller Killer: Plot

 That night, Reno leaves his apartment and heads outside, armed with a power drill connected to a portable battery pack.
 He discovers a homeless man inside an abandoned building and kills him.
 The following evening, Reno, Carol, and Pamela see Tony Coca-Cola and the Roosters at a nightclub.
 As the Roosters play, Reno becomes irritated by the music and crowd and leaves while Carol and Pamela dance and kiss.

 Reno returns to his apartment, grabs his drill, and goes out on a killing spree.
 Throughout the night, Reno kills homeless people all over the city before returning home to sleep.

 Later, Tony visits Reno's apartment to ask Reno to paint a portrait of him.
 In exchange, Tony agrees to Reno's demand of $500 to cover his overdue rent.
 As Reno paints, Tony poses by playing his guitar and kissing Pamela.
 Reno later kills an upset, transient man in a nearby alley.
 Afterward, Reno completes his painting, then wakes and notifies Pamela and Carol.

 The next day, Reno and Carol show the painting to Dalton, who leaves after declaring it "unacceptable."
-Carol yells at Reno for sitting with a blank facial expression, which results in her leaving Reno for her ex-husband, Stephen, the following day.
+Carol yells at Reno for sitting with a blank expression, which leads her to leave Reno for her ex-husband, Stephen, the following day.
 That evening, Reno calls Dalton and invites him to see another painting.
 When Dalton arrives as the Roosters are practicing, a dressed-up Reno kills him with his drill.
 After visiting the Roosters, Pamela returns to the apartment where, upon the discovery of Dalton's body inside, she flees into the hallway before Reno grabs her.

 Across town, Carol is back with Stephen at his apartment.
 She takes a shower while Stephen prepares tea.
 Reno enters the apartment, kills Stephen, and then hides his body behind a kitchen counter.
-From her shower, Carol walks to the bedroom where Reno hides underneath the bed covers.
-She turns off the lights, gets into bed, and then tells Stephen to "come here."
+After her shower, Carol walks to the bedroom, where Reno hides under the bedcovers.
+She turns off the lights, gets into bed, and then tells Stephen to "come here," not knowing Reno is inside her bed.